 Once the curry has completely cooled to room temperature, place it into an air-tight container and store it in the refrigerator for up to 4-5 days.
 Reheat individual portions as needed.
 This curry can also be frozen once cooled to room temperature.
 Freeze in individual portions for up to 3 months.

-This vegan curry works well with a side of rice, naan bread (both flavoured and plain work well), plain dinner rolls, cauliflower rice (riced cauliflower), papadums, steamed quinoa, steamed millet, or on its own.
+This vegan curry works well with a side of rice, naan bread (both flavored and plain work well), plain dinner rolls, cauliflower rice (riced cauliflower), papadums, steamed quinoa, steamed millet, bulgur with vermicelli, or on its own.

 Sweet Potato Spinach Chickpea Curry